FelixExDe/DAT250/dat250-expass5.md

-# Assignment 4 - Rest API
+# Assignment 5 - Spring Boot
 The goal of this assignment is to have a first contact with the Spring framework for Java and have a look at the structure of a web application built in this framawork.

 ## About the experiments